”You never change the existing reality by fighting it. Instead, create a new model that makes the old one obsolete.” –

-For the past 20 years the Global Ecovillage Network (GEN) and its regional affiliate, GEN Africa, have been developing a transformative model for regeneration.
+Over the past 20 years the Global Ecovillage Network (GEN) and its regional affiliate, GEN Africa, developed a transformative model for regeneration.
 GEN uses an integrated, community-led approach to transition communities to resilience and restore their environments.

-The Ecovillage Development Program is designed to radically reform current development practices, putting communities, sustainability, and wealth creation at the heart of the development process.
+The Ecovillage Development Programme is designed to radically reform current development practices, putting communities, sustainability, and wealth creation at the heart of the development process.
 Recent studies show that financial support for community-led development is more efficient than conventional, top-down interventions.
 The full and inclusive participation of communities on the ground in the conception and implementation of activities, together with the sharing and transferring of expertise and grounded experience is fundamental to GEN’s work.

 Step 1: Inviting and Participating